This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 But, above all, Jested Tower is the region’s most spectacular viewpoint.
 The scenic views it offers know no borders and include the glorious landscapes shared by the Czech Republic, Germany and Poland.

-The best time to visit Jested is sunset when the tower and the surrounding scenery are dyed in all hues of pink and gold.
+The best time to visit Jested is sunset, when the tower and the surrounding scenery are dyed in all hues of pink and gold.

 7. Step Inside a World Made of Glass: Explore The Crystal Valley